dmportella/kubernetes-docker-golang/readme.md

 > $ *docker run -it --rm --name hotel-api --publish 8000:8000 hotel-api*

-## 3 - Kubernetes
+## 2 - Kubernetes

-This is a work in progress but replication controller file and pod config file is done.
+This is a work in progress but replication controller, the pod and service files are done.

-Not tested it yet as I am still working on my kubernete environment.
+Not tested it yet as I am still working on my kubernete environment which I am planning to automate the creation of it and put it here.

 ## License

 See license file included in the repository.

 ...Hmmm Muffins